GENERAL FAQs for MPS DEGREE PROGRAMS

 - You must submit: (1) a completed online application form, (2) application fee, (3) a personal statement, (4) your resume or CV, (5) two letters of recommendation, (6) official transcripts from all schools attended, and (7) your portfolio or writing sample (optional for Journalism and PR/CC applicants).
 More detailed requirements can be found here.
 There are additional application requirements for international students.

 - Georgetown’s School of Continuing Studies does not require the GRE or GMAT scores.
+However, applicants who have completed these exams are welcome to submit their scores to supplement their application.

 - The Master of Professional Studies program operates on a three-term academic schedule: fall, spring and summer.
 Students may apply prior to each term.
 For a complete list of application deadlines, click here.
 We encourage you to submit an application as early as possible for your intended term of entry.
 Please note that the Emergency and Disaster Management program is cohort-based so the students begin at the same time, move through as a group and have only one admissions term (Fall).